SushiLab/mVIRs/README.md

 ## Installation using conda

-The easiest way to install mVIRs is to use the conda package manager, which will automatically creat an environment with the correct versions of the dependencies.
+The easiest way to install mVIRs is to use the conda package manager, which will automatically create an environment with the correct versions of the dependencies.

 ```bash
 # Install dependencies